pyta-uoft/pyta/docs/debug/index.md

 The `SnapshotTracer` has the following limitations:

-1. Due to the differences in the Python interpreters, this context manager only works for Python versions >= 3.10.
+1. Due to differences in Python interpreters, this context manager only works with Python versions >= 3.10.
 2. The context manager does not step into any function calls.
-Calling functions inside the function may lead to undefined behaviors.
+Calling functions within the traced function may lead to undefined behavior.
-3. `SnapshotTracer` uses [`sys.settrace`] to update variable state, and so is not compatible with other libraries (e.g. debuggers, code coverage tools).
+3. `SnapshotTracer` uses [`sys.settrace`] to update variable states, and therefore is not compatible with other libraries (e.g., debuggers, code coverage tools).